platformsh/platformsh-docs/sites/upsun/src/manage-resources/resource-init.md

 +++

 When you [restore a backup](/environments/restore.md) using the Console, it is restored to your current environment.

-Containers are restored using the `backup` strategy, meaning:
-- The resources of every container running on the environment are reverted to their original state when the backup was taken.
+The resources of every container running on the environment are reverted to their original state when the backup was taken.

-- If you deleted a container between the moment you took the backup and the moment you restore it, that container is relaunched using the resources from when the backup was taken.
+If you deleted containers after backing up but before restoring, they are recreated using the `backup` strategy.
+Meaning, they are granted the same resources as in the backup.

 {{% note %}}
 If you don't want to restore previously deleted containers, opt out of restoring the code.
-To do so, restore the backup using the CLI and use the `--no-code` flag.
+To do so, when you restore your backup, use the `--no-code` flag.
 {{% /note %}}

+When you restore previously deleted containers, you can specify a different resource initialization strategy for them.

 {{< /codetabs >}}